eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-amqp091.md

 ### Source format

-An AMQP 0.9.1 connection requires the protocol configuration source object to have an `addresses` property with a list of queue names and `authorizationContext` array that contains the authorization subjects in whose context incoming messages are processed.
+An AMQP 0.9.1 connection requires the protocol configuration source object to have an `addresses` property with a list of queue names, and `authorizationContext` array that contains the authorization subjects, in whose context incoming messages are processed.
 These subjects may contain placeholders, see [placeholders](basic-connections.html#placeholder-for-source-authorization-subjects) section for more information.